pythonsite/sreq/README.md

 ### Customize HTTP Client

-For some reason, sreq does not provide direct APIs for setting transport, redirection policy, cookie jar, timeout, proxy or something else can be set by constructing a `*http.Client` .
+For some reasons, sreq does not provide direct APIs for setting transport, redirection policy, cookie jar, timeout, proxy or something else can be set by constructing a `*http.Client`.
 Construct a custom sreq client if you want to do so.

 ```go
 transport := &http.Transport{